 Inspire your craftsman with this Green Guide for Artists.
 If you think he or she will be into creating non-toxic paints, glue, and recycling paper then pass this one on.

 This Acrylic Paint & Easel Art Set will get anyone who has lost their painting habit back into the game.
 Twelve colors of acrylic paint, six brushes, a wooden palette, an 11″ x 14″ Canvas Board, a plastic palette knife, a tabletop easel, and a sturdy portable tote.

 If you’re feeling creative yourself, follow these directions to make a Paint Chip Wallet.
 It just takes a little sewing.

-Encourage your artist to get out their in showing prints (or photos) of their work with a Presentation Portfolio Case.
+Encourage your artist to get out there in showing prints (or photos) of their work with a Presentation Portfolio Case.
 The one pictured has ten slots for them to show off their very best work, although it is expandable.

 For a more complete way to store all of those supplies, how about a Storage Box with lots of compartments for the big and small utensils.

-If bigger is better, then maybe you can help define your artist’s space with a Drafting Table
+If bigger is better, then maybe you can help define your artist’s space with a Drafting Table.

 Brian E. Young is a graphic designer and artist in Baltimore, MD.